Updated April 2025

 The History of the Palace

-The Court of James I wintered here in 1603 to escape the plague in London, and William’s Shakespeare performed A Midsummer Night’s Dream with his acting troupe The King’s Men during their Christmas and New Year celebrations in the Great Hall.
-Hampton Court Palace was also the home of Charles 1, who was held under house arrest here.
-After the King’s execution, Oliver Cromwell would take up residence in this lavish palace, despite his puritanical nature.
-Later, Charles II would honeymoon at Hampton Court with his wife Catherine of Braganza, and then proceed to install his mistress at here as well!
+The Court of James I wintered here in 1603 to escape the plague in London and Hampton Court Palace was also the home of King Charles 1, who was held under house arrest here.
+After the King was executed, Oliver Cromwell took up residence in this lavish palace, despite his puritanical nature.
+Later, Charles II would honeymoon at Hampton Court with his wife Catherine of Braganza, and then proceed to install his mistress here as well!

-The court of William III and Mary II was perhaps the extravagant court here.
-They asked Christopher Wren to redesign the castle and arranged for the addition of many of the gardens you can still see today.
+The court of William III and Mary II was perhaps the extravagant court to reside here.
+They asked Christopher Wren to redesign the castle, bringing it up to date and making it very luxurious indeed.
+They also arranged for the addition of many of the gardens you can still see today.

 It was Queen Victoria who first opened Hampton Court Palace to the public in 1838, as an act of generosity “to all her subjects”.